5 Causes of Painless Bright Red Blood in Stool & When to Worry.

 - Prolonged sitting.

-- Patients receiving anticoagulation and anti-platelet therapy (as people with heart diseases).
+- Patients receive anticoagulation and anti-platelet therapy (like people with heart diseases).

 - Asymptomatic (40%): many people may have hemorrhoids without symptoms.
 Bright red blood in stool with no pain can be the first presentation.